Skip to main content

 • If -o/--output is provided, Relampo writes to that path.

-• If you use --apply and do not pass -o/--output, Relampo automatically generates this output name:
+• If you apply correlations and do not pass -o/--output, Relampo automatically generates this output name:

 Example: